|

-A Guide to Implementing the Theory of Constraints (TOC) |
+A Guide to Implementing the Theory of

 |||||

-Important Subtlety For Manufacturers Theory of Constraints began in make-to-order
+An Important Subtlety For Manufacturers Theory of Constraints began in make-to-order

 environments with the logistical method that we now know as

 drum-buffer-rope.
-In a make-to-order
+In a make-to-order environment

-particular time in the future.
-It
+time in the future.
+It seems to me

-consequences of implementing drum-buffer-rope in make-to-order environments
+implementing drum-buffer-rope in make-to-order environments is excellent

-is excellent timeliness.
-It seems to
+timeliness.
+It seems to me even less

 write a plan – a schedule – to ensure that we fully utilize the potential of